CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Tracing galaxy evolution from the first billion years to Cosmic Noon

+In its early pilot phases, our DSFG survey will cover the rich, multi-wavelength GAMA fields (${\sim}\,100\,\deg^{2}$ total) to the confusion limit at $350\,\mu$m (850 GHz (Figure~\ref{fig:SFH}, {\it upper left inset}), making use of the best quartile in PWV.
+Ultra-deep integrations covering $4{-}16\,\deg^{2}$ over key galaxy evolution survey fields (COSMOS and E-CDFS) will also be obtained, in parallel alongside the EoR intensity mapping fields, and will reach far below the confusion limit, providing a precise measurement of the confusion noise on the scales most relevant to \pcam.
+The full survey will also cover the ${\sim}\,100\,\deg^{2}$ extended SDSS Stripe-82 area (previously covered only shallowly by \emph{Herschel}-SPIRE) to comparable depths.

-\pcam on FYST provides the instrumentation and platform to enable studies of dusty star forming galaxies (DSFGs) in the early Universe.
-With the 6\,m aperture of FYST, \pcam reaches $2{-}10$ times deeper into the source confusion than was possible with the {\em Herschel} 3.5\,m telescope, securely detecting hundreds of thousands of galaxies at redshifts potentially as high as 7 (Fig.~\ref{fig:SFH}, {\it left}). \pcam surveys will unveil about 40\,\% of the star formation at these epochs.
-Its wide-field ($> 400\,\deg^2$) surveys will sample environments on large scales that cannot be mapped with ALMA, and reach down to luminosities that remained inaccessible to {\em Herschel} (Fig.~\ref{fig:SFH}, {\it middle}).
-The 850\,GHz band is critical to extract physical properties (in particular infrared luminosities and dust-obscured star formation rates) to far greater precision than possible with long-wavelength surveys (e.g., LMT; Fig.~\ref{fig:SFH}, {\it right}) alone.
+Its deep, yet wide-field ($100\,\deg^2$; e.g., CIB-mid) survey will sample environments on large scales that cannot be mapped with ALMA, and reach down to luminosities that remained inaccessible to {\em Herschel} (Fig.~\ref{fig:SFH}, {\it upper right}).
+The 850\,GHz band is critical to extract the infrared luminosities and subsequently the dust-obscured star formation rates to far greater precision than possible with long-wavelength surveys (e.g., LMT; Fig.~\ref{fig:SFH}, {\it lower right}) alone.
 For example, the first followup of 350\,GHz-selected galaxies with {\em Herschel}-SPIRE at these high frequencies constrained the peak of their dust spectral energy distributions (SEDs) and allowed their dust temperatures and far-infrared luminosities to be measured for the first time, enabling accurate star formation rate constraints \citep{2010Chapman,2012Magnelli}.
-Today, measuring the peak of the dust SEDs is a prerequisite to precision constraints on dusty star forming galaxies, and putting them in context with the cosmic history of star formation \citep{2018Elbaz}.
-Combining our surveys with synergistic work in the optical/near-infrared (DES, LSST, {\em{Euclid}} and {\em{WFIRST}}) Prime-Cam will identify key parameters that regulate star formation (such as environment and matter content) over cosmic time.
-We expect to directly reveal the mergers of gas-rich galaxies that triggered violent and short-lived starbursts to create the local giant elliptical galaxies and in a statistical manner reveal the star-formation processes leading to ``normal'' galaxies like the Milky Way in the epoch of their assembly ($z\sim5$).
-Section 5.1 describes the methods and additional constraints on the cosmic history of star formation made possible by Prime-Cam data, and in section 5.2 we present details of the surveys and delivered science results.
+Today, measuring the peak of the dust SEDs is a prerequisite to precision constraints on dusty and highly star-forming galaxies at $1\gtrsim z\gtrsim6$, and putting them in context with the cosmic history of star formation \citep{2018Elbaz}.